marcussacana/NPCSManager/README.md

 This is a sam[0x8400]le text

 [0x????] = Character missing in the Encoding.cs
+When modifying Encoding.cs, remember to alter both the Decode and Encode sections to avoid problems.

-### Custom Color in Word
+### Custom colors in words
 This is a <#000000[0x2414]#>sample <#FFFFFFtext

-<#?????? = Begin of the Color Tag (No need to close the tag if this is the last color change in the sentence)
+<#?????? = Beginning of the color tag
+Closing the tag is not necessary if the color tag is done at the end of the dialogue (not the sentence/word!).

 [0x????] = Unknown Tag parameter